 To turn on the unit, press PWR.
-As the unit powers up, the Map Page is displayed first.
-(To switch to another page, press PAGES $|\leftarrow$ or \rightarrow to Page Name | EXIT.)
+As the unit powers up, the Map Page is displayed first (To switch to another page, press PAGES | $\leftarrow$ or $\rightarrow$ to Page Name | EXIT.).

 To turn on the backlight, press PWR again.
-The unit has three backlight levels to select from.
+The unit has three backlight levels.
 Repeatedly pressing PWR will cycle through the backlight settings and turn off the backlight.